circulosmeos/gztool/README.md

      -n #: indicates that the first byte on compressed input is #, not 1, and so truncated compressed inputs can be used if an index exists.
-     -p: indicates that the gzip input stream may be composed of various uncorrectly terminated GZIP streams, and so then a careful Patching of the input may be needed to extract correct data.
+     -p: indicates that the gzip input stream may be composed of various incorrectly terminated GZIP streams, and so then a careful Patching of the input may be needed to extract correct data.
      -P: like `-p`, but when used with `-[ST]` implies that checking for errors in stream is made as quick as possible as the gzip file